TACC/mkmod/docs/source/index.rst

 PURPOSE
 ^^^^^^^

-Automatically creates and installs a basic modulefile for an installed package, given the package *name*, *version* and *directory* location set by the user in the ``NAME``, ``VER``, and ``TOPDIR`` environment variables.
+Mkmod automatically creates and installs a basic modulefile for an installed package, given the package *name*, *version* and *directory* location set by the user in the ``NAME``, ``VER``, and ``TOPDIR`` environment variables.
 Other environment variables can be used to customize the